LenKagamine/wat-term-react/README.md

 # WatTerm (React) <img src="build/icon128.png" alt="WatTerm icon" width="32" height="32" />

+**Note**: This was a React-Redux implementation of [WatTerm](https://github.com/fg123/wat-term), packaged with webpack.
+It is renamed to **MercuryWM** and moved to a [new repository](https://github.com/wheel-org/mercurywm).

 WatTerm is a Chrome extension that transforms your new tab page into a multi-windowed terminal environment.

-This is a WIP re-write of [WatTerm](https://github.com/fg123/wat-term) using React, Redux, and webpack.

 ## Build
 - `git clone https://github.com/LenKagamine/wat-term-react.git`